 These Premium coffees are sourced from one particular farm and are the best available from their region.

+IT'S BACK!!!
+Finally available for the 2026 crop year, and just as fabulous as before.
+This is a crowd favorite year after year.
 This cup is very thick and creamy, filled with semi-sweet chocolate and nutty tones.
 A very easy to drink coffee.
-A hint of soft fruit can be seen but pretty faint, not super noticeable until the cup cools.
-A bit of peppery spice as well.
-These beans are more about the creamy fuller bodied and smooth chocolate and nutty tones.
+A hint of soft fruit can be seen, but it's pretty faint, not super noticeable until the cup cools.
 Good for Espresso

-Indian Mysore Nuggets have been a favorite of our customers and this crop does not disappoint.
+Here's another one that's been out of stock since last year.
+These beans have been a favorite of ours and customers for many years and this crop does not disappoint.
 The aroma is nutty, woody, and some slight smokiness.
-Many of the notes in the aroma come through in the flavor like walnuts, dark fruit, oak, licorice, and some vanilla spice - like a good dry red wine.
-The finish has a subdued brightness to it with just hints of lemon zest and the body is medium.
-There's a reason people keep coming back to this bean for a strong brew.
+Many of the notes in the aroma come through in the flavor like walnuts and some smoke.
+There’s dark fruit, oak, licorice, and some vanilla spice, like a good dry red wine.
+The finish has a subdued brightness to it with just hints of lemon zest sometimes.
 Good for Espresso

 This is the original ever popular Ethiopian heirloom coffee with that “everything wonderful” flavor profile.
 Our medium roasts brings some lovely balance to the cup, less aromatic than the light roasts, but you can still tell you have a nice Ethiopian with one sniff.
 A pinch of crispness upfront on top of a well developed chocolaty base tone.